gcperformance/service-data/README.md

 - `main.py`: Orchestration script that calls other modules
 - `requirements.txt`: Python libraries used in scripts
-- `database.dbml`: DBML format schema for database layout and joins of files produced by script
+- `database.dbml`: **Draft** DBML format schema for database layout and joins of files produced by script.

 #### `inputs/`: Downloaded for Processing (Unmodified)